suprakit-sujariyakul/Tic-Tac-Toe/README.md

 ### Info

 This program is created using React library.
-Please clone the program and follow the step below
+Please clone the program and follow the step below.

 ### How to run